SSWConsulting/SSW.People.Profiles/Tylah-Kapa/Tylah-Kapa.md

 Tylah leads a team to modernize an invoicing application from .NET Framework and AngularJS to .NET 7 and Angular 14.

 **SSW.TimePro** is the primary application used by SSW employees every single day to track timesheets, create invoices for clients, and generate reports.
 This application actively communicates with Dynamics CRM, Azure DevOps and Xero to deliver a quick and easy user experience.

-# Community Events
-Tylah strives to be a part of the local and global development community.
-If you keep a keen eye at events such as [DDD Brisbane](https://www.dddbrisbane.com/) or [NDC Sydney](https://ndcsydney.com/), you'll be sure to spot him.